CrossTheRoadElec/Phoenix6-Documentation/source/docs/application-notes/manual-pid-tuning.rst

 2. Increase kG and find the smallest possible kG that stops the arm from moving.
 3. Increase kG and find the largest possible kG that stops the arm from moving.
 4. Set kG to the middle of the two values.
-5. Set kS to half the difference between the two values.
+5. Set kS to half the difference between the upper and lower values.
 6. Set a setpoint relatively nearby (typically 0.1 mechanism rotations).
 7. Increase kP until you notice significant overshoot.
 8. Increase kD until the overshoot stops happening.